microsoft/qsharp/katas/content/multi_qubit_measurements/index.md

 We will discuss these concepts in the same order as in the list above.

-## Full measurements: measurements in multi-qubit bases
+## Full Measurements: Measurements In Multi-Qubit Bases

 Consider a system consisting of $n\geq1$ qubits.
 The wave function of such a system belongs to a vector space of dimension $2^n$.
 Thus, the vector space is spanned by an orthogonal basis, such as the computational basis which consists of the vectors $|0\dotsc0\rangle, \dotsc, |1\dotsc 1\rangle$.
 For generality, we consider an arbitrary orthonormal basis, which we denote by $\{ |b_0\rangle, |b_1\rangle, \dotsc, |b_{2^n-1}\rangle \}$.